p65536/AI-UX-Customizer/docs/UX-Customizer/settings.md

 # AI UX Customizer Settings Screen

-## Settings Screen
+## Settings Panel

+Access global options and feature toggles from one panel.
+For creating and editing specific visual themes (colors, backgrounds, standing images), use the **Theme Editor** (Theme settings), accessible via the "Edit Themes..." button in this panel.

-### 1. Click the Settings button in the upper right corner to open the Settings Panel
+### 1. You can access the Settings Panel by clicking the "Settings" button (gear icon) added to the screen.

 ![Settings button](./images/settings_button.webp)